exercism/go-test-runner/README.md

     },
   }

-  // The test loop must follow immediately after the table definition
+  // The subtest loop must follow immediately after the table definition
-  // The element should be named `tt`
   // The contents of the function literal will be extracted as the test code for _, tt := range tests {
-    t.Run(tt.name, func(t *testing.T) {
+    // The Run() call must be the first statement in the function literal t.Run(tt.name, func(t *testing.T) {
-      if got := ParseCard(tt.card); got != tt.want {
+      // This code block will be pulled into the resulting test_code field if got := ParseCard(tt.card); got != tt.want {
         t.Errorf("ParseCard(%s) = %d, want %d", tt.card, got, tt.want)
       }